Editorial Standards

 - Line 8, U.S. EIN if you have one.
 Line 9a, GIIN when required.
 Line 9b, your foreign TIN in cases where it is required, with a narrow exception shown on line 9c for jurisdictions that do not issue TINs.

-To claim treaty benefits, complete Part III.
+To claim treaty benefits, complete Part III (the Part III treaty claim is for Chapter 3 purposes only and does not change your Chapter 4 FATCA status, which is certified separately on Line 5).
 Check line 14a and 14b when you meet the treaty’s limitation‑on‑benefits clause.
 Use line 15 only if the treaty requires extra conditions or a special rate that needs an explanation, for example business profits not attributable to a U.S. permanent establishment or specific royalty categories.

 Finish with Part XXX, Certification.
 An authorized person signs, prints their name, dates the form in month‑day‑year format, and checks the capacity box.
 Electronic signatures are permitted under the rules described in the instructions.